-Summer is here, the sun is beaming, and colors are popping.
 Prime your closet for more color with this series of guides for bold shades.
-Each week SG HQ is going to break down how to wear a stylish hue with easy color combinations and outfit ideas.
+SG HQ is breaking down how to wear different stylish hues (like how to wear merlot!) with easy color combinations and outfit ideas.

 Catch up on bluebird blue, amber orange, lavender, army green, salmon, slate, blood orange, sharkskin, gold, teal, khaki, red, evergreen, white, cobalt blue, mint green, orange sorbet, yellow and navy.

 Merlot is a deep purplish red, with blue undertones.

 While summer is usually reserved for a nice, never-ending glass of rosé, don’t be fooled into thinking merlot isn’t meant for all year enjoyment – think of it as the rich addition to any outfit (or dinner) during any season.